Dakar 18: Reception

-When launched, Dakar 18 was averagely received by the media.
+Dakar 18 received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Websites either praised or criticized the navigation, pointing out that while learning to use the Road Book was rewarding for some, casual players may find it difficult.
 The physics of the vehicles were also received as poor, while the map was generally praised for its level of detail and vast size.
 After 11 updates, user reviews for the game improved.
 Some media outlets praised Dakar 18's uniqueness, realism and ambition.

-Jeuxvideo website said that "Its numerous technical flaws and its poor physics are too much to overcome."
-TheSixthAxis said that "Dakar 18 is sadly a misjudged game that can feel refreshingly different to start with but ends up being incredibly frustrating, behind the pace and poorly implemented."
+Jeuxvideo.com said that "Its numerous technical flaws and its poor physics are too much to overcome."
 GameStar also said that "For an Arcade racer with offroad attitude it is too complex, for a race simulation the physics are too exaggerated, the control too spongy and the navigation too imprecise."

 Trusted Reviews wrote that Dakar 18 "delivers something truly distinct in the wider racing genre, and though the core gameplay isn’t immediately accessible, it can be greatly rewarding to those that take a chance on tackling it properly."
 IGN Spain said that "Dakar 18 manages to capture the essence of the event sublimely, reaching an almost sickening level of realism, but fails in everything else."
 Whereas IGN Portugal mentioned that "Dakar 18 is an ambitious project from Bigmoon, which offers a very realistic experience of what it will be like to tackle a Rally Raid of this size and difficulty, having the potential to grab especially those who have followed the race since the days when it started from Paris to Senegal.
 Its strongest point will be the Road Book navigation system, incredibly detailed and very interesting to follow and learn, but the game completely fails to offer an enjoyable driving experience, especially due to the lack of care and attention to the physics of the vehicles available."

 Slovak website, Sector, said that "Dakar 18 is a bigger portion of fun than today's scheduled races.
 It's a challenge in the sense of whether you can survive at all, make it to the finish. (...)
 At first unnoticeable, then contagiously compelling as you struggle to grapple with the problem, master it and overcome it.
 That's what Dakar is all about.
 Too bad the gameplay one still needs a few patches.
 Dakar 18 isn't everyone's car, but it would be a shame to overlook it just because it's different. (...) something like Dakar 18 has been missing here for a long time."